analysiscenter/batchflow/docs/intro/named_expr.rst

 * F(...) - a callable
 * R(...) - a random value
 * W(...) - a wrapper for a named expression
-* P(...) - a wrapper for parallel actions
+* P(...) - a wrapper for parallel actions that calculates its expression as a batch-sized vector
-* PP(...) - a wrapper for single-value expressions for parallel actions
+* PP(...) - a wrapper for parallel actions that calculate its expression batch-size times in a cycle
 * I(...) - an iteration counter

 Named expressions can be defined in two ways: